With the increase in remote work where people and businesses need to work remotely, how do they do it?

 “As long as companies make sure that their remote employees know their responsibilities and work deadlines, they can decrease the chances of “slacking” from home and even at the office.”

 Managers can use chat tools and video calls to keep their employees on task and accountable for their work either on a daily or weekly basis.
+Hubstaff lists additional resources on What, Why, and How to Measure Remote Employee Productivity in their blog.

 Myth #3: “It’s really hard to communicate effectively with remote workers.”